LEGACY OF THE HEART

 It’s easy to see the evolutionary purpose of life forms lower on the food chain.
 Plankton feed small fish, small fish feed larger fish, and large fish feed humans.
 So who or what do we “feed” at this point in time?
 Now that we’re no longer fodder for dinosaurs, what purpose do we serve?

-The only purpose I can see for human existence is in how we affect our fellow humans and the future impact of legacy that we leave behind.
+The only purpose I can see for human existence is in how we affect our fellow humans and the future impact of what we leave behind.
 That legacy doesn’t exist only in works of art or scientific achievements which are evident, but in the actions of our daily lives that contribute in some way to others, now and in the future.
 Because what contributes to one ultimately contributes to us all.

 The people of my childhood still live in me, albeit most of them solely in my memory.
 Somehow those figures in my memory seem almost as real as the people they once were did.
 And what I remember of them are the things they contributed—to me and to others—and what they left behind.